If you need an official media bio, here’s this:

 But if you just want to know some things about me, then here’s this:

 Let’s start with the name.
 Judith Claire Mitchell.
 I use all three because when you try to find me by googling plain old Judith Mitchell the results are not pretty.
 Also, I like the name Claire.
 It’s my mother’s name.
 I like my mother.
 When I see her first name printed next to mine, I feel as though I’m acknowledging all she’s done for me.

 That said, I tend to go by Judy.

-But I stopped writing after receiving a BA in English (with a specialization in creative writing) from Barnard College.
+But I did stop writing after receiving a BA in English (with a specialization in creative writing) from Barnard College.
 Or, more accurately, I stopped writing fiction.
 Instead, I got what was supposed to be a temporary gig as a paralegal, first at a Wall Street law firm, and later at a firm in Providence where I drafted wills and trusts.
 I was unambitious, but content.
 My old guidance counselor would have been proud.
-(I have a personal essay about those days in The Missouri Review.)

 Then came a confluence of expected and unexpected events: a major birthday, recession-related troubles at the law firm, the death of a friend with its reminder of life’s brevity, and, on a more positive note, meeting and moving in with an artist who, every day, was (and is) involved in the creative process.

 That’s when I recalled that the paralegal thing was supposed to be short term.
 I also thought of something my mother used to tell me.
 “Judy,” she’d say, “life is so full of sorrow and suffering that whenever the chance for happiness comes along, I want you to grab it with both fists.”